jeremynoesen/MatrixDisplay/README.md

 MatrixDisplay is a Python program used to display images on the Pimoroni Unicorn HAT for Raspberry Pi through a web interface.

 ## Purpose
 This project exists mainly as a way for me to try a new programming language, as well as to create a project that has both software and hardware aspects in it.
+I also just wanted to make my own smart home gadget.

 ## Usage
 On the same network as the Raspberry Pi, open your browser to `http://yourpihostname.local:8080`.
 From there, you can control the display output from a web interface.

 <div align="center" ><img src="img/webinterface.png" alt="Example Web Interface" title="Example Web Interface" /></div>

+### API
+The following endpoints can be used to externally control the display through POST requests:
+- `/image/<filename>`: Display an image on the display.
+- `/slideshow/<number>`: Start the slideshow, where every image can be displayed for a set number of seconds.
+- `/color/<hex>`: Display a hex color on the display.
+- `/off`: Turn off the display.
+- `/brightness/<number>`: Set the display brightness.
+- `/warmth/<number>`: Set the display warmth.

 ## Requirements
-Software:
+### Software:
 - Python 3
 - [unicorn-hat](https://github.com/pimoroni/unicorn-hat) library
 - [Pillow](https://pypi.org/project/Pillow/) library

-Hardware:
+### Hardware:
 - Raspberry Pi with the 40-pin header
 - [Pimoroni Unicorn HAT](https://shop.pimoroni.com/products/unicorn-hat)
 - [Pibow Ninja](https://shop.pimoroni.com/products/pibow-for-raspberry-pi-3-b-plus?variant=2601126395914) case (optional)